Anotherspencer1/2DRPG/README.md

 # 2DRPG

 This is a simple top down 2DRPG.
 The player uses WASD to control the player and can attack with space bar.
-There currently aren't any enemies.
+Enemies slowly move towards the Player

 I designed this game to learn unity and practice some basic 2D game developement.